ropensci/roweb3/content/blog/2022-09-23-launch-champions-program/index.md

 [Entrada en español](/blog/2022/09/23/launch-champions-program-es/)

-> We are thrilled to launch our Champions program!
+> We are thrilled to launch our Champions program pilot!

 ## Why a Champions Program?